-This Saturday (October 24, 2020) from 10 a.m. to 2 p.m., the St. Tammany Parish Sheriff’s Office will participate with the Drug Enforcement Administration to remove unused and expired medications from homes and medicine cabinets.
+This Saturday, October 23, from 10 a.m. to 2 p.m., the St. Tammany Parish Sheriff’s Office will participate in a one-day collaborative effort with the Drug Enforcement Administration to remove unused and expired medications from homes and medicine cabinets.

 The Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health shows year after year that the majority of misused and abused prescription drugs are obtained from family and friends, including someone else’s medication being stolen from the home medicine cabinet.
 In addition, Americans are now advised that their usual methods for disposing of unused medicines—flushing them or throwing them in the trash—both pose potential safety and health hazards.

-The St. Tammany Parish Sheriff’s Office also has permanent drug take-back boxes at the STPSO Administrative Building and the STPSO Law Enforcement Complex in Covington.
-This on-going initiative is a collaborative effort in partnership with Louisiana Attorney General Jeff Landry, Blue Cross Blue Shield of Louisiana, the National Association of Drug Diversion Investigators and numerous Louisiana law enforcement agencies.
-For more information about the disposal of prescription drugs or about the Oct.
-26 Take Back Day initiative, visit www.DEATakeBack.com.
+The St. Tammany Parish Sheriff’s Office also has permanent drug take-back boxes at both of the above listed locations.
+This on-going initiative is a collaborative effort in partnership with Louisiana Attorney General Jeff Landry, Blue Cross Blue Shield of Louisiana (BCBSLA), the National Association of Drug Diversion Investigators (NADDI), and numerous Louisiana law enforcement agencies.
+The permanent boxes are accessible during regular business hours, Monday through Friday 8 am. to 4:30 p.m.